bmun/huxley/docs/CONTRIBUTE.md

 1. Create a new topic branch.
 Make the name short and descriptive: `git checkout -tb my-branch-name origin/master`.
 2. Make your changes!
 Feel free to commit often.
 When it comes time to submit your changes, squash them into one commit with `git rebase -i`.
 3. Update your local master branch with `git pull upstream/master master`.
-4. Rebase your topic branch onto master: `git rebase --onto master`
+4. Rebase your topic branch onto master: `git rebase master`
 5. Push to your remote repository: `git push`.
 6. Make a pull request to request that your changes be merged into the main repository.